 What is a Spritz Cocktail?

-Spritzes date back to the 1800’s in the Veneto region of Northern Italy which at the time was controlled by the Austro-Hungarian Empire.
-Soldiers found Italian wines to be a bit too strong so they lightened their drinks with a splash of water (or “spritz” in German).
-Aperol and limoncello spritzes are quite popular and you’ll also find other liqueurs used such as Campari.
-The Hugo Spritz was created in the Tyrol region of Italy (near the Austrian border) by Roland Gruber; who created the Hugo as an alternative to the Aperol spritz, replacing Aperol with elderflower syrup.
-Elderflower syrup is not as common in the United States as it is in Europe though St. Germain, an elderflower liqueur, is widely available.
-If you like St. Germain be sure to try it in a French Gimlet and for another classic Italian cocktail you can’t beat a Peach Bellini!
-Also my Frozen Aperol Spritz is a refreshing summer drink.
+The Hugo Spritz (also known as an elderflower spritz) was created in the south Tyrol region of Italy (near the Austrian border) by bartender Roland Gruber; who created the Hugo as an alternative to the Aperol spritz, replacing Aperol with elderflower syrup.
+Elderflower syrup is not as common in the United States as it is in Europe though St. Germain, an elderflower liqueur with a delicate floral flavor, is widely available.
+If you like St. Germain elderflower liqueur be sure to try it in aย French Gimletย ย and for another classic Italian effervescent cocktail you canโt beat aย Peach Bellini!
+Also myย Frozen Aperol Spritzย is a refreshing summer drink.

 Ingredients for the Hugo Spritz